SmithWillSuffice/ohanga-pai/content/blog/113_murph_turf.md

 means, if you think it serves justice then continue to spew lies.

 In my corner of spiritual geekdom, a lie is never going to lead to justice.
-There is some sort of metaphirical principle behind that, no dout wrapped up in why and how we are conscious snetient Beings.
-But that's a whole different blog site.  **SPiritual econmics** is what Richard Murphy preaches, and it is good.
-All it means is promoting and acting for love, compoasison, kindness, honesty, wisdom and justice... and yes, mercy even for the "wicked" (a relative concept, glass houses, stones, and all that).
+There is some sort of metaphorical principle behind that, no doubt wrapped up in why and how we are conscious sentient Beings.
+But that's a whole different blog site.  **Spiritual econmics** is what Richard Murphy preaches, and it is good.
+All it means is promoting and acting for love, compassion, kindness, honesty, wisdom and justice... and yes, mercy even for the "wicked" (a relative concept, glass houses, stones, and all that).

-Richard is one of the few MMT'ers I know who promote spiritual economics, and that's what Ōhanga Pai was suppsoed to be about.
-You have to however take some liguistic turpentine, isopropal, waterjet, &c., to cleanse my blogs of the cusswords to reveal the gems.
-Richard is nmore striahgt-up and boring, the Monty Chartered Accountant of Dirtbag spiritual MMT.
+Richard is one of the few MMT'ers I know who promote spiritual economics, and that's what Ōhanga Pai was supposed to be about.
+You have to however take some syntactic turpentine, isopropal, waterjet, &c., to cleanse my blogs of the cusswords to reveal the gems.
+Richard is more straight-up and boring, the Monty Chartered Accountant of Dirtbag spiritual MMT.
 It's a good thing.